Keflavík

 Keflavík (pronounced [ˈcʰɛplaˌviːk], meaning Driftwood Bay) is a town in the Reykjanes region in southwest Iceland.
 It is included in the municipality of Reykjanesbær whose population as of 2016 is 15,129.

-In 1995, Keflavik merged with nearby Njarðvík and Hafnir to form the municipality of Reykjanesbær.
+In 1995, Keflavík merged with nearby Njarðvík and Hafnir to form the municipality of Reykjanesbær.
+Keflavík International Airport, the country's largest airport (serving nearby Reykjavík) is adjacent to the town.

 History

-Founded in the 16th century, Keflavík developed on account of its fishing and fish processing industry, founded by Scottish entrepreneurs and engineers.
-Later its growth continued from flight operations at the Keflavík International Airport which was built by the United States military during the 1940s.
-The airport used to hold a significant NATO military base and was a vital pre-jet refueling stop for trans-Atlantic commercial air traffic.
-It now serves as Iceland's main international hub.

-During World War II the military airfield served as a refueling and transit depot.
+Keflavík was founded by Scottish entrepreneurs and engineers in the 16th century, and developed on account of its fishing and fish processing industry.

+In the 1940s an airport was built next to the town by the United States military, which served as an important refueling stop for trans-Atlantic flights, especially during World War II.

 During the Cold War, Naval Air Station Keflavik played an important role in monitoring marine and submarine traffic from the Norwegian and Greenland seas into the Atlantic Ocean.
 Forces from the United States Air Force were added to provide radar monitoring, fighter intercept, in-flight refueling, and aerial/marine rescue.
-After the collapse of the Soviet Union, however, the base's role was cast into doubt.
-The base officially closed on 30 September 2006, when the United States withdrew the remaining 30 military personnel.
+With increasing ranges for aircraft and the dissolution of the Soviet Union, the base became less important, and the last U.S. personnel were withdrawn in 2006.

-In Iceland, Keflavík was renowned as a rich source of musicians during the 1960s and 70s, and is therefore also known as bítlabærinn [ˈpihtlaˌpaiːrɪn] or "The Beatle Town".
+Within Iceland, Keflavík was renowned as a rich source of musicians during the 1960s and 1970s, and came to be known as bítlabærinn [ˈpihtlaˌpaiːrɪn] or "The Beatle Town".

-Geography
+Geography and climate

 The local geography is dominated by fields of basalt rubble, interspersed with a few hardy plants and mosses.
-On a clear day, one can see Snæfellsjökull across the bay, some 115 km away.

-Climate

-The climate of Keflavík is subarctic (Dfc) with cool summers and moderately cold winters.
-There is no truly dry month but June is the month that gets the least amount of precipitation.
+The climate of Keflavík is subpolar oceanic (Köppen: Cfc) with cool summers and moderately cold winters.
+There is not a truly dry month but June is the month that gets the least amount of precipitation.
 Winter high temperatures average above the freezing mark, and summer high temperatures are cool to mild.
 The warmest month on average is July with an average high of 14.2 C and the coldest is January with an average high of 3.4 C.